xoplog/xop-go/README.md

 Expect the following changes as development continues:

-- Log line keys (for key/value attributes) will become typed and pre-registered (cheap registrations, not complex)
+- Log line keys (for key/value attributes) will become typed and pre-registered (cheap, inline-possible registrations, not complex)

 - API changes as additional features are added

   Currently xop has no metrics support.
 That will change and adding metrics will probably be the biggest API change

-- Repo will split:

-  So that users of xop are somewhat insulated from version changes, the repo will split up into the following parts:

-  - main xop top-level
-  - utility/support functions like xopat
-  - xopbase (because it needs to be versioned separately)
-  - split out packages that have external dependencies:

-    - xopotel
-    - xopresty
+- xopresty and xopotel will split off to their own repos.

 - Additional base loggers are coming

-  A console logger is expected soon.
+  A full-fidelity console logger is expected soon.

-- xoptest will split

-  xoptest will will morf into a introspection base logger and logging to `*testing.T` will be accommodated with the new console logger.

 - Additional gateway base loggers will be written